 Restaurants were so busy during Eat Out To Help Out that booking was a necessity in almost every venue.
 Rather than sitting on the phone repeatedly trying to get through diners want an instant online booking system to book their favourite restaurant.
 Likewise, with track and trace, social distancing and increased bookings to handle, restaurants don’t have the time or resources to be manning permanently manning the phones.

-Having a simple online booking system, such as Sugarvine Tables, ensures that diners can book your restaurant whenever and wherever they want, whether it be on social media, your Google My Business, through Sugarvine.com or your own website.
+Having a simple table booking system, such as Sugarvine Tables, ensures that diners can book your restaurant whenever and wherever they want, whether it be on social media, your Google My Business, through Sugarvine.com or your own website.
 That way, they won’t turn away and try somewhere else because they can’t get hold of you, thus increasing your bookings.
 Meanwhile, restaurants can plan and account for the number of diners each night, allocating resources appropriately and saving valuable time replying to booking enquiries.

 A Mutual Agreement